domoar/CleanArchitectureTemplate/README.md

 dotnet test --filter "category=application"
 ```

+### Postman

+The testsuite contains a postman collection that can be used via the postman application or its vscode extension.
+In `.extras/postman`.

+### Testsuite client

+The testsuite also contains a .http file with environments pre configured.
+In `.extras/client`.

 ## Usage

 You can either use the github template and refactor or if you want the the full parametric experience?

+Consider the '.template.config/template.json' file.

 Use